DashineePARMANUM/statistics-projects-summer-2025/README.md

 As a Statistics undergraduate, I wanted to complement my university coursework by focusing on real-world data projects and sharpening industry-relevant skills.
 This summer, I completed multiple mini projects that demonstrate data cleaning, analysis, visualization, and reporting.

-Even after completing them, I’m continually refining these projects, finding small mistakes, rewording explanations, and tweaking code in an effort to perfect my work and deepen my understanding.
+Even after completing them, I continue to refine these projects, finding small mistakes, rewording explanations, and tweaking code in an effort to perfect my work and deepen my understanding.

 ## Projects Overview